armaber/articles/HDUF/brief.md

 ~~~

 [*UfSymbol.ps1*](https://github.com/armaber/scripts/tree/disasm/DisassembleImage/UfSymbol.ps1)
-operates by storing the disassembly on a local database.
-The disassembly is separated into
+renders the call graph based on a disassembly file.
+The file is generated once, reused
-individual function bodies.
+at rendering stage.
+The disassembly is separated into individual function bodies.
 The root body contains the symbol requested by the user.
-A
+A dependency graph contains
-dependency graph is built either upstream, representing all the callers of the function,
-or downstream representing the callees.
-Care must be taken when specifying `-Depth`:
+the callers or the callees for each function.
+CLI switches determine the depth of the
+tree, target OS for rendering.

-* generic functions have many callers; ie. 1118 matches for `nt!KeBugCheckEx` at `-Depth 1`.
+* Generic functions have many callers; ie. 1118 matches for `nt!KeBugCheckEx` at `-Depth 1`.

-`$StopDisassembly` is a symbol table where parsing stops: `KeYieldProcessorEx`
+To keep the graph uncluttered, known functions are not disassembled: `KeYieldProcessorEx`
-calls other functions that are minute, `memset`, `atoi`, `KeStallExecutionProcessor`,
+calls other functions that are minute, `IofCompleteRequest`.
-`IofCompleteRequest` are not explored.

 [Sample](https://raw.githubusercontent.com/armaber/scripts/refs/heads/disasm/DisassembleImage/SampleOutput.txt)
-output builds the call tree for `nt!KiSystemStartup`.
+output renders the call tree for `nt!KiSystemStartup`.

 ~~~
 PS > (Measure-Command {